 Since 1982, the rights of Canadians have become much clearer and more easily protected than in previous decades.
 Parliament no longer attempts to pass laws that threaten certain rights, and if they do citizens can take the government to court to get the law overruled by a judge.
 This has led to a growth in judicial power over the lawmaking process, which is not without controversy.

 Criminal law is generally understood to involve any effort to regulate or maintain public safety, social order or morality.
 This broad category includes all the most sensational and scary crimes, such as theft, murder, kidnapping, assault, and fraud.
 The Canadian Constitution gives the power to make criminal law exclusively to the Parliament of Canada, meaning almost all of Canada’s most “serious” laws are national in scope and apply equally across the entire country.
-A violation of a criminal law is called a criminal offence and often carry imprisonment as a maximum punishment.
+A violation of a criminal law is called a criminal offence and often carries imprisonment as maximum punishment.

 Police officers in Canada are the men and women who enforce the laws passed by the government.
 They supervise the public and arrest those who break the law, bringing them to court to be judged.

 The Royal Canadian Mounted Police (also known as the RCMP, or “Mounties“), with their red coats and wide-brimmed hats, are one of the most iconic emblems of Canada, but not all Canadian law enforcement is handled by them.
 It’s actually up to individual provinces or cities to decide what specific police force they want to hire to handle their law enforcement.
-The RCMP, who are hired and trained by the federal government, are one option, while other provinces may choose to employ a provincial police force or let each individual city have their own municipal police force.
+The RCMP, who are trained by the federal government, are one option, while other provinces may choose to employ a provincial police force or let each individual city have their own municipal police force.

 The RCMP hold jurisdiction over criminal activity that transcends multiple provinces, or criminal activity deemed to be a matter of national security.
 National security responsibilities are also held by the Canadian Security Intelligence Service (CSIS), often called Canada’s “national spy agency,” who covertly monitor things like terrorist threats, internet-based crimes, and foreign espionage.